googlecartographer/rfcs/text/0011-landmarks.md

 #### Constraints
 The cost function for landmark-to-trajectory constraints depends on the previous and next trajectory nodes.
-They are not known at the moment when the sensor data comes, but we can find them prior to the `RunOptimization` call using `AddWorkItem()` for landmark observations that were not yet processed.
+They are not known at the moment when the sensor data comes, but we can find them in `RunOptimization()` call.

-There are two ways of storing the landmark constraints in `PoseGraph`:

-1.  as a separate `std::vector<LandmarkConstraint> landmark_constraints_`, which would bloat the `PoseGraph` even more.
-Since the next RFC will talk about adding landmark-to-landmark constraints, I would try to avoid this option.
-1. in the current `std::vector<Constraint> constraints_`, which would lead to expanding the `Constraint` struct and adding  a new value to `enum Tag { INTRA_SUBMAP, INTER_SUBMAP } tag;`
-1. keep all information in `LandmarkNode` message.

-The third option is the least invasive.
-The question is whether we want `Constraint` struct to represent all constraints or only inter-/intra-submap ones.

 ### Rendering
 Landmarks IDs and positions should be propagated to RViz for rendering.